a5creel/intro_to_programming/README.md

 # Problem Sets

-Navigate to the problem sets to find pdf and r markdown version of the mini problem sets.
-They are designed to take around one hour, and no more than two hours.
+Navigate to the problem set folder to find the pdf and r markdown versions of the mini problem sets.
+They are designed to take around one hour and no more than two hours.